 Our CEO has been with us for two years now and there have been plenty of operational elements to address as he has developed a culture of openness, respect and accountability.
-Challenges in Executive staffing during the reporting period have impacted on the delivery of outcomes and the delay to a number of projects.
-As at the time of writing this report the Shire of Katanning has a full complement of Executive Staff with major projects on the books for the 2017/18/19 period now progressing.
+Challenges in Executive staffing have impacted on the delivery of outcomes and the delay to a number of projects.
+As the time of writing this report the Shire of Katanning has a full complement of Executive Staff with major projects on the books for the 2017/18/19 period now progressing.

-I thank all staff on behalf of the Community for your daily contributions and persistence in delivering for our community this year.
+I thank all staff on behalf of the community for your daily contributions and persistence in delivering for our community this year.

-In October 2017 an election was held where Councillor Craig McKinley and Councillor Richard Kowald chose not to renominate.
-We acknowledge their contribution to the Community and particularly note Richards achievements as a former Shire President and Councillor of 12 years.
-Craig served as Deputy President 2015-2017, I thank Craig for his support and service to the people of Katanning.
+I thank each Councillor for their commitment to the Shire, some Councillors continue to be involved in many committees and bring the views of the community to the table.
+Cr Craig McKinley served as Deputy President 2015-2017, I thank Craig for his support and service to the people of Katanning.